Properness criteria for families of coherent analytic sheaves: Degree functions and stability

 By a {\em relative Harder-Narasimhan filtration} for a flat family $E$ of $d$-dimensional coherent sheaves on $X$ parametrized by an irreducible analytic space $S$ we mean a proper bimeromorphic morphism of irreducible analytic spaces $T\to S$ together with a filtration

-such that the factors $HN_i(E)/HN_{i-1}(E)$ are flat over $T$ for $1\le i\le l$ and which induces the absolute Harder-Narasimhan filtrations fibrewise over some dense Zariski open subset of $S$, cf. \cite{TomLimII} for a more general situation and \cite[Section 2.3]{HL} for the projective algebraic case.
+such that the factors $HN_i(E)/HN_{i-1}(E)$ are flat over $T$ for $1\le i\le l$ and which induces the absolute Harder-Narasimhan filtrations fibrewise over some dense Zariski open subset of $S$, cf. \cite{TomaLimitareaII} for a more general situation and \cite[Section 2.3]{HL} for the projective algebraic case.

 In order to obtain a relative Harder-Narasimhan filtration for a family of sheaves we need stronger assumptions on the degree functions.
-Using the techniques of \cite{Toma16} the following result is obtained in \cite{TomLimII}.
+Using the techniques of \cite{TomaLimitareaI} the following result is obtained in \cite{TomaLimitareaII}.

 \begin{thm} Suppose that $X$ is endowed with a strong $(d,d')$-degree system induced by a system of strictly positive $\partial\bar\partial$-closed differential forms.
 Then with respect to the corresponding semistability notion every flat family $E$ of $d$-dimensional coherent sheaves on $X$ with pure general members parametrized by an irreducible analytic space $S$ has a relative Harder-Narasimhan filtration $(T\to S, HN_\bullet(E))$.
-Moreover this filtration has the following universal property: if $f:T'\to S$ is some morphism of irreducible analytic spaces and if $F_\bullet$ is a filtration of $E_{T'}$ with flat factors, which coincides fibrewise with the absolute Harder-Narasimhan filtration over some point $s\in S$, then $f$ factorizes over $T$ and $F_\bullet=HN_\bullet(E)_{T'}$. \end{thm}
+Moreover this filtration has the following universal property: if $f:T'\to S$ is a bimeromorphic morphism of irreducible analytic spaces and if $F_\bullet$ is a filtration of $E_{T'}$ with flat factors, which coincides fibrewise with the absolute Harder-Narasimhan filtration over general points $s\in S$, then $f$ factorizes over $T$ and $F_\bullet=HN_\bullet(E)_{T'}$. \end{thm}

 A consequence of this theorem is the fact that semistability is a Zariski open property in flat families of sheaves.